(This post contains affiliate links. Read my full disclosure.)

 How often do you give positive praise or other feedback to your team?
 Probably every day, even if you don’t realize it.

 In this article, I’m looking at 4 different styles for giving feedback to a colleague as a manager.

 My style for giving feedback is one of positive praise.
 I say things like, “Great walking, Oliver!” and “Thanks for carrying your spoon to the table, Jack!” dozens of times each day.
 Positive praise is where you tell children exactly what they’ve done that you are pleased with instead of simply saying, “Well done!”

 Anna Carroll would say that at work I fall into the Motivator category.
-She is the author of The Feedback Imperative, a book that covers every possible aspect of giving and receiving feedback at work including 4 feedback-giving styles.
+She is the author of The Feedback Imperative: How to Give Everyday Feedback to Speed Up Your Team’s Success, a book that covers every possible aspect of giving and receiving feedback at work including 4 feedback-giving styles.

 Motivators tend to be inspiring managers who are happy to give consistent, timely, positive feedback to the team as a whole and to the individuals within the team.

 While you show a lot of support for your team members, you may be less patient in providing corrective feedback to help employees increase their impact.
 You are spontaneous and creative, but may lack consistency when it comes to addressing each employee’s feedback needs on a regular basis.

 Yes, that’s me.
 Very happy to say when things are going well, even copying in their boss to emails so the higher ups know that they’ve done a great job.
 Less comfortable taking people aside and telling them to pull their socks up.

 What it means for project managers: Motivating teams is part of a project manager’s job, as is keeping team morale high and making sure people have what they need to get the job done (including the right attitude).

 In a matrix structure you can draw on the line manager of your resources if you need support giving corrective feedback.